Compiled & Fact-Checked

 In-Depth Review

 It is not the cheapest stroller on the shelf at 529 dollars, and it is not the flashiest.
-But it is the one I reach for every single day, and after this long I finally understand why it has such a loyal following among parents.
+But it has built a loyal following among parents, largely thanks to its fold and its durability over years of daily use.

 The One-Hand Fold Is Not a Gimmick

 Every stroller brand claims an easy fold.
-Most of them lie.
-The City Mini GT2 genuinely folds with one hand by pulling up on a strap in the center of the seat.
-I have done it while holding my son on my hip, while balancing a diaper bag, and once while holding a coffee I refused to put down.
-It just collapses.
+The City Mini GT2 genuinely folds with one hand by pulling up on a strap in the center of the seat — a real one-hand mechanism, not just a marketing claim, that works even with only one free hand.

 For a parent, this is the difference between a stroller you use and a stroller that lives in the garage.
 When getting out the door is already a battle, a stroller that fights you at the curb does not survive.
 This one earned its place by never making a hard day harder.